tlswg/external-psk-design-team/draft-ietf-tls-external-psk-guidance.md

 Authenticated Key Exchange (PAKE) that mitigate the risk of offline dictionary attacks SHOULD be employed.
-Note that no such mechanisms have yet been standardised, and further that these mechanisms will not necessarily follow the same architecture as the process for incorporating EPSKs described in {{I-D.ietf-tls-external-psk-importer}}.
+Note that no such mechanisms have yet been standardised, and further that these mechanisms will not necessarily follow the same architecture as the process for incorporating external PSKs described in {{I-D.ietf-tls-external-psk-importer}}.

 2. Unless other accommodations are made to mitigate the risks of PSKs known to a group, each PSK MUST be restricted in its use to at most two logical nodes: one logical node in a TLS client